-Conducted at the beginning of the master's programme in Art & Design, the Thought Experiment is a 20-credit module which provides an opportunity to discover research methods pertinent to the acquisition of experiential, as opposed to cognitive, knowledge, in a light-hearted but serious introduction to the programme.
+Conducted at the beginning of the Master's programme in Art and Design, the Thought Experiment is a 20-credit module which provides an opportunity to discover research methods pertinent to the acquisition of experiential, as opposed to cognitive, knowledge, in a light-hearted but serious introduction to the programme.

 Collaborative Dialogues follows, and is intrinsically linked to, the Thought Experiment module.

 After watching all the student presentations, the idea is that collaborative teams of like, or complementary, minds are formed.
 These teams are tasked with developing a project which can be ‘real’ or hypothetical, blue-sky thinking or prototype in nature.

 We are interested in your ability to collaborate, to work as a team and to harness your personal creativity into a team-working environment in ways which are positive and hopefully multiply the creative potential of the group.

 The Coexistent Perspectives 20-credit module combines an introduction to complex theoretical and philosophical ideas with independent academic research.

 The Exploratory Research and Praxis Module is designed to enable students to develop ideas through practical experimentation and philosophical exploration.
 Ideas are posed and questioned, theories tested and ways of working developed.

 During this semester, ideas developed during the first semester are carried forward.
 These may involve the continuation and development of collaborative concepts and/or ways of working, or an individual inquiry.

 This module continues on from findings in the Explorative Research and Praxis module.
 It is concerned with the completion and presentation of the candidate’s Major Project and requires evidence of original research and data gathering, as well as a literature review of theoretical and conceptual thought.